Table of contents

 We haven’t tried any of these, but we know some motorcycle and bicycle long-distance rider fans who may enjoy these ways of getting to Beacon.

 Looking for more ways to travel and discover options through apps?
-Don’t miss our guide to our favorite travel apps and bookmark it for later!
+Don’t miss our guide to the best travel apps and bookmark it for later!

 Where to stay on a weekend trip to Beacon, NY

 We stayed in a cute Airbnb private room in the house of a lovely woman named Patricia.